MFine's Guide To Post COVID-19 Vaccination Care

 – Arthralgia (joint pain)

-– Pyrexia and Chills
+– Pyrexia (fever) and chills

 To reduce pain and discomfort at the site of injection